SSilence/php-imap-client/docs/guide-en/Usage.md

 $imap->getMessage(82)
 ```

-Save all of the attachmets in this letter.
+Save all of the attachmets in this email.
 ```php
 $imap->saveAttachments();
 ```
-or save attachment like this
+or save the attachment(s) like this
 ```php
 $message = $imap->getMessage(82);
 $imap->saveAttachments(['dir' => "your/path/", 'incomingMessage' => $message]);